flynnbr11/QMLA/docs/tutorial.rst

-Here we provide a complete example of how to run the framework, including how to implement a custom :term:`Exploration Strategy`, and generate/interpret analysis.
+Here we provide a complete example of how to run the framework, including how to implement a custom :term:`Exploration Strategy` (:term:`ES`), and generate/interpret analysis.

 .. _section_installation: